 Instead of replacing the stairs, it was decided during the design stage to remodel the existing curved stairs and railings (due to budgets).
 Beamed ceilings at the front two storey entry add warmth and eliminate the stark, cavernous feeling.
 The dining room ceiling was challenged with an existing structural beam allowing for an elegant beamed ceiling design.
 An electrical fireplace was used (versus gas) to avoid overheating the space when entertaining.
 The formal living area features a re-surfaced wood burning fireplace, and crown mouldings.
 The kitchen island is furniture quality and complimented with contrasting coloured cabinetry, a glass tile backsplash and supplemented with a walk-in pantry.
 The mudroom area features furniture quality cubicles – excellent for family organization.

-The second floor ensuite is spacious yet elegant.
+The second-floor ensuite is spacious yet elegant.
 Early in the design stage it was determined that the toilet/plumbing should remain in their current position.
-The toilet was rotated 90 deg. enabling a shower to be added.
+The toilet was rotated 90 degrees enabling a shower to be added.
 A standalone tub, double basin vanity, linen cabinets and heated floors complete the ensuite.
 The new laundry area features built-in cabinetry and a tiled laundry pan with drain.
 Both upper bathrooms were also completely renovated.

 A fun, rewarding and sharp looking project.
 Looking forward to their next endeavour!